 A recent study (Clinical EEG Neuroscience, 2009 Jul;40(3):180-9.) which was a meta-analysis of many past neurofeedback studies (meta-analysis: a research analysis of many studies) they were able to conclude that inattentiveness, implusivity, and hyperactivity are greatly helped.

 Since everyone is unique, we can’t tell you how many you will need.
-Generally clients say they notice shifts within within six to ten sessions, some as early as one or two sessions.
+Generally clients say they notice shifts within six generally, sometimes up to ten sessions.
+Some see clear shifts as early as one or two sessions.
 I recall one client who immediately saw how much anxiety she had been living with during only her first session.
 She was quite surprised, to say the least, when she experienced letting go of that anxiety during that first session.
 And a young 12 year old’s parents told me that within the first few sessions, his anxiety at returning to school had decreased greatly.
 This young man was aware it and his parents could tell as well, immediately. recently, an 8 year old girl who came in with Obsessive Compulsive behaviors completed her sessions in 6 visits!
 She told me that who didn’t need to come in any more.

 I suppose an analogy is appropriate here.
 If I decided to begin an exercise program to make some health changes in my life, I would be unrealistic if I thought that say, a few times going to the gym, or dojo, or yoga studio would be sufficient to reach my goal.
 It would take what it would take, depending on the sophistication of the exercise that I was doing, your perseverance to a regular practice, your current physical state which includes my health history, and so on.